Tinker Play (2-6 years old)

 Open Play is on Saturday & Sunday 9am-2pm* REGISTER HERE

 *Saturday & Sunday Unlimited time open play: Time depending on Birthdays & Events.
 Time will be posted on Instagram & Facebook weekly

-TINKER PLAY (2-6 years old) An opportunity for gentle separation with a teacher/guide present for 90 minutes.
-Caregivers take a step back and allow their child to engage in independent play with friends at our new location, Chrysalis Cove by Hugs & Bugs Club 537 Park Avenue location.
+TINKER PLAY (3-6 years old) An opportunity for gentle separation with a teacher/guide present for 90 minutes.
+Caregivers take a step back and allow their child to engage in independent play with friends at our 537 Park Avenue location.
 We request caregivers to remain beside their child for the first few classes to help them understand the various stations and feel comfortable in independent play.

 Children are meant to bond with their environment and peers through play, have the wonder and magic of the world imprinted in their minds and hearts.
 Connecting with their world, engaging in active healthy risks, experimenting with materials, playing independently as well as with a peer is primary to a positive experience of learning.
 Play is their way of experiencing the world around them.
 It is their way for them to learn and grow.
 They need time and an opportunity to discover their world without intervention.
 They need to take risks and make what we, as parents, may think are mistakes, but this is the optimal time of discovery for a child.
 Take a step back and let them play.
 Let them learn.
 Let them be messy.
 Let them be a kid.

 True Socialization: Seeing the same friends each week allows children to gain confidence communicating in various ways with peers.
 It also encourages them to try new activities as they observe their friends engaging in the various activities.
 PLUS, mom’s need friends too!
 This is a wonderful way for caregivers to build a community, a village.